 During the 19th century, the focus of Sausalito—the spelling changed in the late 19th century—shifted from whaling to yachting and commercial fishing to dairy ranching and shipbuilding and other nautical pursuits.
 With the advent of regular ferry service, rich San Franciscans built summer homes in the Sausalito hills, as did a wave of English patricians.
 The working class was well represented along the waterfront in the form of shopkeepers, stevedores, boat builders, and fishermen.

 Transportation Hub, Louche Reputation

-By the 20th century Sausalito had evolved into a hub of marine transportation, with trains from all over Marin feeding passenger and, later on, car ferries that connected the county to San Francisco.
-The Golden Gate Bridge, which opened in 1937, rendered obsolete the alternative, a semicircular multicounty inland journey by car—and along with it the commuter-ferry service.
+By the 20th century, Sausalito had evolved into a marine transportation hub, with trains from all over Marin feeding passenger and, later on, car ferries that connected the county to San Francisco.
+The Golden Gate Bridge, which opened in 1937, rendered obsolete the alternative, a semicircular multicounty inland journey by car – and along with it the commuter-ferry service.
 As fate would have it, commuter boats were revived a few decades later to reduce the rush-hour crush of cars on the bridge.